 About seven years total

-Integrated clinical and research training
+Integrated clinical training and doctoral research development

 What career options are available after earning a PharmD, PhD, or MS in Pharmaceutical Sciences?